 What is your favorite food to reduce swelling during pregnancy?

-There you have it, all the foods to help you reduce pregnancy swelling!
+There you have it, all the foods to help you reduce edema during pregnancy!
 If you eat these foods on a regular basis and implement some of the mentioned tips, you can kiss your swollen feet goodbye.
 Or, at least get them to calm down a bit!
 Remember to always check with a professional if you are experiencing unusual symptoms on top of the swelling.

 Good luck keeping that swelling at bay, and if you need additional tips on managing pregnancy symptoms, join The Prenatal Nutrition Library.
-Your one-stop hub for ALL things prenatal nutrition that provides evidence-based, clear recommendations to ensure you have a feel-good pregnancy!
+Your one-stop hub for ALL things prenatal nutrition that provides evidence-based, clear recommendations to ensure pregnant women have a feel-good pregnancy!